How it works

 Ready to start the loop?

-Connect Vortex and Cyclone, turn on auto-review and auto-patch, and open your next pull request on GitHub.
+Connect Vortex, turn on auto-review, and open your next pull request on GitHub.
+Add Cyclone later if you want auto-patch.